JOHNNYMACONNY/ybf-studio/docs/phase12e_3d_spline_implementation_checklist.md

 ---

-**🎯 Phase 12E focuses on implementing a unified 3D Spline background system with PulseSync-inspired colors across the entire AudioServiceApp.**
+**🎯 Phase 12E focuses on implementing a unified 3D Spline background system with PulseSync-inspired colors across the entire YBF Studio.**

 **Ready to begin Phase 12E implementation!** 🚀